Understanding Sequence Game Rules: The Complete Guide

 Setting Up Your Sequence Game

 Before you can dive into the fun, setting up the game is essential.
 First, choose your colored chips – typically blue, green, and red are available.
 If there are two players or two teams, two colors are used.
 For three players or three teams, all three colors come into play.
-Once colors are assigned, shuffle the two decks of Sequence cards thoroughly.
+Once colors are assigned, shuffle the two standard 52-card decks thoroughly.
 Each player then receives a certain number of cards, depending on the total number of participants.
 For instance, with two players, each receives seven cards.
 With three players, each receives six cards.
 When four players are involved, they divide into two teams, and each player still holds six cards.
 These initial hands are vital because they dictate your immediate strategic options as you begin to follow the core Sequence game rules.
+The card distribution ensures a balanced start, giving everyone a fair chance to begin building their pathways to victory.

 How to Play Sequence: Turn by Turn